cibernox/cibernox.github.io/source/_posts/2017-04-11-the-future-of-embers-testing-and-the-beheading-of-jquery.markdown

 cross-browser safety net of some library.

-Today we build apps that run mostly for evergreen browsers and perhaps IE11, mobile accounts for a good 50% of our visits it not more, and making a network request is not longer something that requires you to copy-paste some obscure code from stackoverflow, so it's time to make jQuery one of those Ember opinions you can disagree with.
+Today we build apps that run mostly for evergreen browsers and perhaps IE11, mobile accounts for a good 50% of our visits if not more, and making a network request is no longer something that requires you to copy-paste some obscure code from stackoverflow, so it's time to make jQuery one of those Ember opinions you can disagree with.